 The Our Environment website is a Land Atlas of New Zealand.
-It provides you with free online maps and reports illustrating various aspects of the land, land resources and landscapes of New Zealand including land use capability, land suitability, vegetation, erosion, ecosystems such as forests, wetlands, grassland, ecosystems services such as water yield, greenhouse gas emissions, nitrate leaching; and protected land.
+It provides you with free online maps and reports illustrating various aspects of the land, land resources and landscapes of New Zealand including land use capability, land cover, land suitability, vegetation, erosion, ecosystems such as forests, wetlands, grassland, ecosystems services such as water yield, greenhouse gas emissions, nitrate leaching; and protected land.
 Our Environment eliminates the need for desktop geographic information system software or advanced technical expertise, by processing and presenting data for you.

 Manaaki Whenua is the custodian of a number of nationally significant biological and land resource collections and databases.
 Increasingly these data are being made available on-line.
 Our Environment is one such service providing individuals working in regional and central government, business, research and education with quick and easy access to maps of aspects of the New Zealand land environments and environmental data.